Dr Jane Fry

 - Fry, J., Scammell, J. and Barker, S., 2017.
-Muddying the waters or swimming downstream?: A critical analysis of literature reviewing in a phenomenological study through an exploration of the lifeworld, reflexivity and the role of the researcher.
-Indo-Pacific journal of phenomenology.
+Muddying the water or swimming dowstream?
+A critical analysis of literature reviewing in a phenomenological study through an exploration of lifeworld, reflexivity and role of the researcher.
+The Indo-Pacific Journal of Phenomenology, 17 (!), 1-12.

 - Fry, J., Mant, S., Stosiek, J. and Emberley, S., 2013.
 Creating a selection process to recruit students with the six Cs.
 British Journal of Midwifery, 21 (11), 822.